How Much Do Heat Pumps Cost To Install? Latest Prices For 2023

 Homeowners won’t have to claim for the grant themselves either.
 Instead, this will be the responsibility of the installer who will receive the grant, with the homeowner paying the balance for the job.

-Air source heat pumps, ground-source heat pumps, and water source heat pumps are all eligible for the grant.
-Water source heat pumps work in a similar way to ground source heat pumps, but instead of taking heat from the ground, they take water from a local source and extract the heat.
+Air-source heat pumps, ground-source heat pumps, and water-source heat pumps are all eligible for the grant.
+Water source heat pumps work in a similar way as air to air and ground source heat pumps, but instead of taking heat from the ground, they take water from a local source and extract the heat.

 Biomass boilers will also receive some support in rural locations with a population below 10,000, and this will not be available for urban areas.